Early Years Foundation Stage

 What types of food and drink will be given to my child?

 Children in Nursery and Reception are all provided with full fat pasteurised milk (until the beginning of the term in which they turn 5), and a piece of fruit or a vegetable free of charge each day.
-The fruit and vegetables provided over the course of the year are apples, pears, oranges, bananas, strawberries, carrots, sugar snap peas, baby cucumbers, pineapple, melon, dried mango, dried pineapple and raisins.
+The fruit and vegetables provided over the course of the year are apples, pears, oranges, bananas, strawberries, carrots, sugar snap peas, baby cucumbers and raisins.

 What policies and procedures are in place?
 What happens if my child goes missing or is not collected?